Do Medical Alert Systems Work Outside The Home?

 Get Outside and Keep Moving

 Stay safe!
 Most medical alert systems work outside the home, but each system offers different features and benefits.
 Always consider the user’s overall health, activity level, and location.
-Take a tour of Bay Alarm Medical’s home alert systems or contact us today, toll-free at 1-877-522-9633 to find the system that’s right for you or your loved one.
+Take a tour of Bay Alarm Medical’s home medical alert systems or contact us today, toll-free at 1-877-522-9633 to find the system that’s right for you or your loved one.